 Teach Keyboarding Early

 I balance handwriting with early keyboarding.
-I save some writing assignments for handwriting, other assignments, I encourage the student to use a keyboard.
-There are easy to use keyboarding programs that are very inexpensive and do a fine job teaching typing skills.
+I save some writing assignments for handwriting, and for other assignments, I encourage the student to use a keyboard.
+There are easy-to-use keyboarding programs that are very inexpensive and do a fine job teaching typing skills.
 I set a goal of 60 WPM for my children.
 However, the rehab nurse in me did not allow me to give up teaching the essential skill of handwriting.
 Although it took my student with dysgraphia a longer time to become proficient, it was worth it.
 The trick is to watch carefully for signs of frustration.
 Know when you can stretch your child and when you need to back off and take a break.

 Visit Here to Help Learning’s Pinterest Board for helpful handwriting and typing resources

 Break the Assignment Into Smaller Pieces and Keep Practicing

 I think this suggestion may be harder to follow for us homeschooling moms than for our children.
 If the one-year handwriting curriculum takes two years, let it.
 If the handwriting curriculum needs to be repeated, repeat it.
 If the writing assignment needs to be broken into three lessons, do it.
 Pace with your child’s emerging ability.
 Don’t take summers off.
 Do a little each day, just a little.
 If your child required physical therapy to learn how to walk, you wouldn’t take the summer off.